flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 Generally, there are three types of controls in Flet:

-1. Visual Controls that are added to the surface, such as Spinkit.
+1. Visual Controls that are added to the app/page surface, such as Spinkit.
 2. Popup Controls (dialogs, pickers, panels etc.).
 3. Non-visual Controls or services that are added to `overlay`, such as Video or Audio.

-In most cases, Visual Controls could inherit from [`ConstrainedControl`](https://github.com/flet-dev/flet/blob/main/sdk/python/packages/flet-core/src/flet_core/constrained_control.py) that has many additional properties such as `top` and `left` for its position within Stack and a bunch of animation properties.
+In the most cases, Visual Controls could inherit from [`ConstrainedControl`](https://github.com/flet-dev/flet/blob/main/sdk/python/packages/flet-core/src/flet_core/constrained_control.py) that has many additional properties such as `top` and `left` for its position within Stack and a bunch of animation properties.

 To use those properities, inherit your control from `CostrainedControl` and add those properties to the constructor of your Python control: